arclanguage/anarki/README.markdown

 ## Hacker News Site

-anarki comes bundled with a [Hacker News](https://news.ycombinator.com) style app.
+Anarki comes bundled with a [Hacker News](https://news.ycombinator.com) style app.
 To run the HN server, first pick your (the admin's) username:

     $ mkdir www